SHNLab/kp-pmf-mfm-ml/README.md

 ## Citation

-If you use this code, please cite the published manuscript (DOI to be added upon acceptance) and this Zenodo archive (DOI to be added upon Zenodo deposit).
+If you use this code, please cite the published manuscript.

 ---